gizmore/phpgdo/DOCS/GDO7_IDEAS.md

  - GDO_String - A better string storage engine.
 (PoC in phpgdo, as i love my cache).

  - new regex challenge like wordle but you have to manipulate the solution with sed/regex

+ - Botfinder: a matching / tinder platform for ChatGPT7 and up!

+ - Porneo: A parody version of matrix, where Neo is abusing his knowledge of the matrix for his own pleasure and advantages.